ga-wdi-lessons/git-intro/readme.md

 $ git log
 ```

 As your commit history grows more complex, the default output of git log will not be very useful.
-To improve your `git log` experience, try this alias our instructor Jesse created `gl`:
+To improve your `git log` experience, try this alias our former instructor Jesse created `gl`:

 ```